 with

-Here, $\rho$ is the radial spatial component and $T_e$ and $m_e$ denote the temperature and mass of the electron, respectively. $P_i$, $P_e$ are the ionic and electronic pressure respectively and $P=P_i+P_e$.
+Here, $\rho$ is the radial spatial component, and $T_e$ and $m_e$ denote the temperature and mass of the electron, respectively. $P_i$, $P_e$ are the ionic and electronic pressure respectively and $P=P_i+P_e$.
 Notice that the thermodynamic fluxes are measurable quantities.
 The Onsager entropy production $\sigma_{Onsager}$ is defined as

-In Eq.~(\ref{TPT6}), as well as in the sequel, the Einstein summation on the repeated indexes is understood.
-The {\it strategy} adopted by the neoclassical theory is very simple: \begin{itemize} \item{The expression of the thermodynamic forces are obtained by the Onsager relations $X^\mu=L^{\mu\nu}J_\nu$ (with $\mu,\nu=1,2$);} \item{The expression of the electronic mass and energy losses are successively obtained by using Eq.~(\ref{TPT2b}).} \end{itemize}
+The {\it strategy} adopted by the neoclassical theory is very simple: \begin{itemize} \item{The expressions for the thermodynamic forces are obtained by inverting the Onsager relations: $X^\mu=L^{\mu\nu}J_\nu$ (with $\mu,\nu=1,2$);} \item{The expressions for the electron mass and energy losses are successively obtained by using Eq.~(\ref{TPT2b}).} \end{itemize}